 Still not sure how to make turmeric tea?
 Or maybe you're hesitant to give it shot?
 If you're trying to step into the natural healing space more, then check out these other recipes that use turmeric:

-This turmeric tea recipe is from my Thrive 7-Day Reset, which is a 7-day complete meal plan (recipes to cover you from dawn to dusk).
+This turmeric tea recipe is from my Seasonal Cleanse, which is a 7-day complete meal plan (recipes to cover you from dawn to dusk).
 Just drinking this tonic each day could help you gain energy, kickstart your metabolism, as well as ditch your sweet tooth.

-We kick off each morning of Thrive Summer Reset with this tea because it works.
+We kick off each morning of Summer Cleanse with this tea because it works.
 Now, I'm going to show you how to make turmeric tea.

 How to Make Turmeric TeaRate this Recipe Print Recipe